OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-21.md

 ## 1 Chronicles 21:29

-Now the tabernacle of the Lord, which Moses had made in the wilderness,

-> and the altar of burnt offering were at that time on the high place at Gibeon.
+At that time, the tabernacle of the Lord, constructed by Moses in the wilderness, along with the altar of burnt offering, was located on the high place at Gibeon.

 ---

 ## 1 Chronicles 21:30

-But David could not go before it to inquire of God,
+But David was unable to go before it to inquire of God,

-> for he was terrified by the sword of the angel of the Lord.
+> because he was afraid of the sword of the angel of the Lord.